 The Wilderness Management Planning toolbox is a ‘work in progress’ and represents information available to date on this subject.
-Toolboxes are comprehensively reviewed and updated approximately every three years, with intermittent small updates and additions in the interim.
-To suggest new materials for inclusion, email Lisa Ronald at firstname.lastname@example.org.
-Date of last update: 11/17/2018.
+To suggest new materials for inclusion, email Lisa Ronald at email@example.com.

-Planning for Wilderness is to translate the Wilderness Act, enabling legislation and agency policy into direction for a specific area.
-All three serve as sideboards while developing your Wilderness Plan.
-A wilderness management plan guides the preservation, management, and use of the wilderness to ensure that wilderness is unimpaired for future use and enjoyment as wilderness.
+Wilderness planning translates the Wilderness Act, enabling legislation, and agency policy, in the context of the issues and situations for a given wilderness, into direction for the wilderness area.
+A wilderness stewardship plan guides the preservation, management, and use of the wilderness to ensure that wilderness character is preserved and is unimpaired for future use and enjoyment as wilderness.

-Specific policies and guidance vary between the four wilderness management agencies, be sure to follow them; however, all require some kind of problem solving through a planning process.
-Plans form the basis for informed decisions and are the building block for budget proposals.
+Specific policies and guidance vary between the four wilderness management agencies, be sure to follow them; however, all require some common elements, as all are written with the purpose of preserving wilderness character.
+Plans form the basis for informed decisions and are the building block for budget and staffing proposals.

 There are several names used for these planning documents.
 You will hear them referred to as a Wilderness Management Plan, Wilderness Stewardship Plan, Backcountry/ Wilderness Management Plan and Wilderness Strategy to name a few.
 Don't be confused, they are all referring to the same type of document.